joshuaeckroth/cinf401-website/notes/big-data.markdown

 ## What?
 Why?

+Data is everywhere.
+Like Neo in the Matrix, once you start looking for public datasets or compiling own, you begin to realize that everything has a data stream.
+Website link structures, traffic sensors, thermostats, governmental forms, click habits, phone calls, geo "check ins", hospital records, purchase histories, etc. etc. Data can be found everywhere, and some of it is huge.

+This class is about two things (besides the quote at the top of the [syllabus](/notes/syllabus.html)): what can we do with data, and what techniques are unique to handling really big data.

+In class, we'll discuss:

 - What kinds of questions do we ask about data?

-  - The sophistication of the question (usually) decreases as the data bigness increases; we're only human.
+(My observation: The sophistication of the question (usually) decreases as the data bigness increases; we're only human.)

-- **Data volume**: The number of bits.
-Example: All Wal-Mart purchases in the last year; performance metrics, in 1-second intervals, from every one of Google's datacenter machines (3+ million? [ref](https://plus.google.com/+JamesPearn/posts/VaQu9sNxJuY)).

-- **Data velocity**: The speed at which bits need to be processed.
-Example: Processing all Tweets, in real-time (6k/sec, [ref](http://www.internetlivestats.com/twitter-statistics/)), or all Google searches (40k/sec, [ref](http://www.internetlivestats.com/google-search-statistics/)); processing the stream of data from a particle accelerator (for Large Hadron Collider, that's 300GB/s, and after filtering to 300MB/s, they still accumulate 25PB/year, [ref 1](http://en.wikipedia.org/wiki/Large_Hadron_Collider#Computing_resources), [ref 2](http://en.wikipedia.org/wiki/Worldwide_LHC_Computing_Grid)).
+- How do we make data most useful?
+(Hint: clean it, transform it, combine it.)

+- What tools can we use to answer questions about data?
+(Answer: all of them!)

 ## Memory hierarchy